 These benefits are administered by the US Department of Veterans Affairs (VA), not the US Department of Education, which administers Pell grants.

-City Vision offers various tuition discounts / institutional scholarships to qualified individuals.
+City Vision offers various institutional scholarships to qualified individuals.

-WIA is the nation’s principal workforce development program providing funds to address the employment and training needs of dislocated workers, low income adults and youth.
-The funding for WIA comes from the Federal Department of Labor.
-WIA provides support to participants to increase their education, training, employment, job retention.
+WIOA (formerly WIA) is the nation’s principal workforce development program providing funds to address the employment and training needs of dislocated workers, low-income adults and youth.
+The funding for WIOA comes from the Federal Department of Labor.
+WIOA provides support to participants to increase their education, training, employment, job retention.
 The ultimate goal is to improve the quality of the workforce, reduce dependency, and enhance the productivity and competitiveness of the nation.
-Contact your local office to apply for WIA educational funding.
+City Vision is an approved WIOA provider in Missouri and through reciprocity: Idaho, Montana, Washington, South Dakota, Arkansas, Tennessee, Arizona, Utah and Illinois.
+To learn more:

 City Vision University is a qualified institution for vocational rehabilitation in many states.
 Our admissions staff can work with your vocational counselor to have City Vision approved as a vendor in your state if we are not yet in their system.
 Contact your local agency for more information.